 - 13) The definition of multiple dwelling building, the premises initially to be within the scope of Part 4A, covers premises such as blocks of residential flats or apartments.
-At present, this is the most common type of premises in relation to which tenants experience difficulty securing a service because of unresponsive landlords. - 14) Limiting the application of the policy to this type of premises at the outset will allow the Department to assess the Bill's impact as it is implemented in relation to the cases where there is currently evidence that the Code in its existing form is not producing the intended result.
-Following this, it may be necessary to extend the application of Part 4A in the event that there is evidence in the future that other types of premises - other than multiple dwelling buildings - should come within the scope of Part 4A.
+At present, this is the most common type of premises in relation to which tenants experience difficulty securing a service because of unresponsive landlords. - 14) Limiting the application of the policy to this type of premises from the outset will allow the Department to assess the Bill's impact as it is implemented.
+Following this, it may be necessary to extend the application of Part 4A where there is evidence in the future that premises other than multiple dwelling buildings should come within the scope of Part 4A.
 This might include, for example, office blocks or business parks.
 This power therefore does not amend the policy itself but rather allows the application of the policy to respond to changing circumstances and keep pace with changing social and economic needs.
-It ensures that other classes of premises are not excluded from the benefits of the regime where there is evidence for their inclusion.
-This ensures that Part 4A is implemented in an incremental and evidence-led way.
+It ensures that other classes of premises are not excluded from the benefits of the regime where there is evidence for their inclusion, meaning that Part 4A is implemented in an incremental and evidence-led way.
 It also ensures that another piece of primary legislation in near-identical terms will not be needed in the future to address types of premises other than multiple dwelling buildings.

 - 15) It is right that any regulations made pursuant to 27B(2)(b) should be placed before Parliament.
 It is considered that the negative resolution procedure provides a suitable level of scrutiny for regulations made pursuant to it. - 16) The negative procedure is justified because the power is clearly limited.
 The Bill has been drafted to circumscribe carefully the limits of Part 4A of the Code.
-These are set out in more detail at paragraph 11 above and include that the target premises must be leased, the Code rights needed must be in relation to connected land and - significantly - that a case ceases to be within the scope of Part 4A of the Code where the landlord responds in any way to the operator's request (see paragraphs 27B(1)(e) and (4), and 27D(1)(c) and (4)).
+These are set out in more detail at paragraph 11 above and include that the target premises must be leased, the Code rights needed must be in relation to connected land and significantly that a case ceases to be within the scope of Part 4A of the Code where the landlord responds in any way to the operator's request (see paragraphs 27B(1)(e) and (4), and 27D(1)(c) and (4)).
 These substantive provisions will have been scrutinised and approved by Parliament.
-Therefore any regulations made by the Secretary of State under this power will also by implication be within those limits provided for by the Bill.
+Therefore any regulations made by the Secretary of State under this power will also be within those limits provided for by the Bill.
 In light of this, the negative procedure resolution procedure is considered appropriate for this delegated power.